-The MAMA detectors are subject to:

-- Absolute bright-object limits, above which targets cannot be observed. - Science limits, above which the MAMA response becomes non-linear and photometric information is lost.
+The MAMA detectors are subject to absolute bright-object limits, above which targets cannot be observed.

 We direct MAMA observers to the discussion presented in Section 7.6.
 For summary tables of bright-object screening magnitudes for all spectroscopic modes, see Section 13.8.
-It is the observers' responsibility to be sure that proposed observations do not exceed the MAMA bright-object limits.
+It is the observer's responsibility to be sure that proposed observations do not exceed the MAMA bright-object limits.